-Illustration (f) & (g)-When racks are placed parallel to the aisles, each parked bicycle in the aisle zone consumes about one feet of the aisle width.
-In order to maintain the four feet wide pedestrian circulation space, the aisles must be at least 5 feet wide when placed on the sides (f), and 6 feet wide when placed in the middle (g).
+Illustration (f) & (g)-When racks are placed parallel to the aisles, each parked bicycle in the aisle zone consumes about one foot of the aisle width.
+In order to maintain the four foot wide pedestrian circulation space, the aisles must be at least 5 feet wide when placed on the sides (f), and 6 feet wide when placed in the middle (g).
 The recommended aisle width for these cases are 7 feet and 8 feet respectively.

-h.
+- >4' >4' >8' >8' - h.
 An example of a layout where racks are prependicular to the aisels and aisles placed between rows of racks